Simple tips that will help your busy family save time and stop feeling overwhelmed!

 Simplify your routine

-So instead of creating more work for yourself by trying to manage home binders, calendars, menu plans etc., narrow it down to the things that are important to you and that will truly help make your life easier.
+So instead of creating more work for yourself by trying to manage home binders, calendars, menu plans, etc., narrow it down to the things that are important to you and that will truly help make your life easier.
 For me, meal planning and keeping up with my laundry routine is a must.

-During the summer season, when things are more relaxed in our home, I rotate a few of our favorite meals.
+During the summer season, when things are a bit more relaxed in our home, I rotate a few of our favorite meals.
 When things get busier, I plan more carefully and try to stick with simple meals.
-If you own a crockpot, this is when you want to start using it.
+If you own a crockpot, this is the time to start using it.
 Putting dinner together first thing in the morning will alleviate a ton of stress when dinner time rolls around.

 I also don’t volunteer or take on more work than necessary during my children’s sports season.
 Another rule we have is limited family outings.
 I enjoy getting out and exploring with my family, but when life gets busy we keep it low key.
 That means we say no to a lot of invitations and don’t fill up our schedule.

-But what we fail to do when things are chaotic, is accept help from others.
-I know it’s not easy, and sometimes it feels easier to just do it yourself.
-Personally, my biggest hurdle was my pride.
-I felt like I had to be supermom and do it all myself, plus I had an issue with wanting things to be perfect.
+But what we fail to do when things get chaotic, is accept help from others.
+I know it’s not easy, and sometimes it feels easier to simply do it yourself.
+Personally, my biggest hurdle was my need to control ALL the things.
+I felt like I had to do it all, plus I had an issue with wanting things to be done my way.

-I did this a lot and it was wearing on me.
-And then I found myself getting upset with my family when they didn’t help out.
-However, they had no way of knowing that I wanted help because I wasn’t giving them the opportunity to do so.
-Now I allow my kids to help out with the household chores and my husband helps wherever I need him to chip in.
+I found myself getting upset and frustrated with my family when they didn’t help out, yet they had no way of knowing that I wanted help because I wasn’t giving them the opportunity to help.
+Now I allow my kids to help out with the household chores and my husband cooks (more than I do!) plus helps out wherever I need him to chip in.

 If your kids are too small to help, don’t be afraid to allow extended family members to help you.
 Even friends can help alleviate the burden by providing car rides or childcare.
 Giving up a small task can make a huge difference.

 What are your favorite time-saving tips?
 Sharing is caring. 😉